 To generate code for computing optimal MPC control moves for an implicit or explicit linear MPC controller:

-Generate data structures from an MPC controller or explicit MPC controller
+Generate data structures from an MPC controller or explicit MPC controller using

-For an example, see Generate Code To Compute Optimal MPC Moves in MATLAB.
+For an example, see Generate Code to Compute Optimal MPC Moves in MATLAB.